tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/SDK 类问题/通用问题_intl_en.md

 ### Why are different results returned when I use the same prefix rule and data structure to obtain `ObjectList` via COS SDK?

-To make it easier for you to get started, COS simulates the display mode of "folder" or "directory" in the **console and graphical tools such as COSBrowser**.
+To make it easier for you to get started, COS simulates the display mode of "folder" or "directory" in the **console and graphical tools such as COS browser**.
 This is realized by creating an empty object with a key value of `project/` and displaying it as a traditional folder.
-Therefore, the `ObjectList` obtained through the SDK will contain empty objects whose object names end with `/`.
+Therefore, the `objectList` obtained through the SDK will contain empty objects whose object names end with `/`.